-Last week's challenge: Start with the word "postseason".
-Drop one letter and you can rearrange the result to spell a word that names certain utensils you might have in a kitchen drawer.
+Last week's challenge: Start with the word WATERFOWL.
+Change one letter to an L and you can rearrange the result to spell the names (4, 5) of two parts of a castle.
 What are they?

 THIS WEEK'S CATEGORY: KNIGHTED PEOPLE

 On-air questions: On April 24, 1953, British Prime Minister Winston Churchill became Sir Winston Churchill when Queen Elizabeth II dubbed him a Knight of the Garter.
 (Churchill also won the Nobel Prize in 1953, and in 1963, John F. Kennedy proclaimed him the first honorary citizen of the U.S.) In honor of Churchill's knightly honor, this week our quiz is about other famous people who were knighted.

 1. Rising to prominence in 1962 as the host of the satirical news program That Was The Week That Was, journalist Sir David Frost was named an Officer of the Order of the British Empire in 1970, seven years before his famous series of interviews with what politician?

 2. Honored in 1999 "for services to entertainment," Welsh singer Dame Shirley Bassey has had a distinguished singing career for over 60 years, but she is perhaps best known in the United States for her performances of the theme songs to the James Bond films Diamonds are Forever, Moonraker, and what 1964 installment, about "the man with the Midas touch"?

 3. Awarded the Booker Prize in 1980 and the Nobel Prize for Literature in 1983, author Sir William Golding was knighted in 1988.
 Golding is perhaps best known for his first novel, an allegorical tale of a group of British schoolboys who crash on an island and attempt to build a society with not-so-great results.
 What is the title of this book?